In this Article

 While ultrasound is most often associated with pregnancy, ultrasound imaging is used in a growing number of ways, which translates to good job opportunities for the future.

 Your ultrasound technician education will qualify you for a job with great salary potential.
-According to the U.S. Bureau of Labor Statistics, the average annual pay for diagnostic medical sonographers is $75,780.
+According to the U.S. Bureau of Labor Statistics, the median annual pay for diagnostic medical sonographers is $75,920.

 You’ll be preparing for a job you can feel good about.
 Being able to use your knowledge and skills to help people is a reward that goes beyond earning a paycheck.